 |SSTP||Fast||Good||Very Stable||Medium||Good||Windows, Ubuntu, Android, and routers||On Windows|

 Also, take in consideration that not all protocols work for all users.
 This might be influenced by your ISP and other factors.
 If a protocol does not meet your needs, you should try other protocols.

-CactusVPN accounts are not linked with a particular device, so you can use it on multiple devices (your home computer, laptop, office computer, tablet, phone etc.), but there is a restriction on using it simultaneously on up to 3 devices and they have to be connected to different VPN servers.
+CactusVPN accounts are not linked with a particular device, so you can use it on multiple devices (your home computer, laptop, office computer, tablet, phone etc.), but there is a restriction on using it simultaneously on up to 5 devices in the same time.
 Let’s say you have “VPN + Smart DNS” package.
-In this case you can connect your desktop to Amsterdam server to download torrents, your tablet to London server to watch BBC and your phone to US server to listen to local radio.
+In this case you can connect your desktop to Amsterdam server to download torrents, your tablet to London server to watch UK media content and your phone to US server to listen to local radio.

 No. You will get static shared IP address.
 This way all your traffic is mixed with the traffic of all other users of our VPN so there is no way to find out what is your traffic.

 Our free VPN trial is exactly like our biggest "VPN + Smart DNS" service.
 You will have access to ALL VPN servers using all protocols: SSTP, L2TP/IPSec, OpenVPN, SoftEther and PPTP.
 Also you will have access to Smart DNS and our Proxy.
 We do not limit in any way your bandwidth or used traffic.
 With the Free trial VPN offering you have access to our highly professional support team.
 We do not show any ads or any other kind of unwanted information.
 The ONLY difference between the Free VPN Trial and Premium VPN services is that it’s active for 24 hours from the account sign up as it is for trial purposes only.

 No, we don't offer port forwarding.